ayonious/C-Code-Beautifier/README.md

 ./step2 <tempfile> <outputfile>
 ```

+Find the beautiful output in <outputfile>.
 You can try the test cases avilable in 'testcases' folder
 ##Example Run
 ```
 ./step1 13.txt tempfile.txt
 ./step2 tempfile.txt output.txt
+#output is ready in file output.txt
 ```